 After all, there are a host of different kitchen tile ideas and materials to pick from.
 Which one you opt for will have a major effect on the final cost of a project, whether you’re undertaking a refresh or fitting a brand new kitchen.

 And that’s particularly the case when it comes to floor tiles because of the relative size of the area compared to a backsplash.

-Some tile is suitable for both the floor and the wall, while other materials or individual tile designs are options for walls only, but after that it’s the budget you have available along with the look you want to create that will determine your choice.
+Some tiles will be suitable for both the floor and the walls of your kitchen, while other materials or individual tile designs are options for walls only.
+But after that it’s the budget you have available along with the kitchen ideas you pick that will determine your choice.

-To allow you to make the best decision we’ve answered your top questions on kitchen tile costs.
-Just read on for the lowdown.
+To allow you to make the best decision, we’ve answered your top questions on kitchen tile costs.

 How much does it cost to tile a kitchen?

 How much it costs to tile a kitchen depends on a number of factors.

 First, while most tile installers will charge you by the square foot (expect to pay between $5/£3.50 and $35/£25 per square foot), some may quote a per hour charge (expect to pay between $30/£21 and $120/£85 per hour).

 Paying per square foot is by far the most preferable option, since it allows you to forecast your spend accurately.

 Another factor to consider is the removal of old tiles or surfaces and the necessity for any tiles you need to be sealed post-installation.
 Tile removal costs between $10/£7 to $15/£11 per square foot.
 Tile sealing will cost between $100/£70 and $200/£150, depending on the area to be covered.